natenka/pyneng-book-en/docs/source/book/15_module_re/flags.rst

        ...:   IP address: 10.1.1.2
        ...: '''

-Of course, in this case it is possible to divide a string into parts and work with each string separately, but you can get the necessary data without splitting.
+Of course, in this case it is possible to divide a string into parts and work with each string separately, but you can get necessary data without splitting.

-In this expression, the strings with the required data are described:
+In this expression, strings with required data are described:

 .. code:: python